Click icons to jump to a section

 Stamp Duty Tax on Buy to Let Property

 Since April 2016, it became a law that those purchasing a second home must pay a stamp duty tax, otherwise known as SDLT (stamp duty land tax), on properties worth over £40,000.
 Therefore, this will apply to you if you currently own your own home and are buying an additional property for buy to let purposes.
 You also need to pay stamp duty whether you own a freehold or leasehold property.
 You can use a stamp duty tax cost calculator to work out how much this could cost you for your buy to let investment.
-As a rule of thumb, you’ll pay 3 per cent tax fees on properties up to a value of £125,000, 5 per cent on properties up to £250,000, and 8 per cent on values of up to £925,000.
+As a rule of thumb, buy to let investors will pay 3% tax fees on properties up to a value of £125,000, 5% on properties up to £250,000, and 8% on values of up to £925,000.

 Capital Gains Tax for Buy to Let Investors

 One of the biggest taxes that buy to let investors need to pay is capital gains tax.
 Capital gains tax is a tax on any profit you make from the sale of an asset.
 This applies to buy to let, so when selling a buy to let property, capital gains tax should be expected.
-In fact, the capital gains tax when selling buy to let properties is actually higher for landlords, with tax rates on buy to let property of 18 per cent for basic-rate taxpayers and 28 per cent for additional rate taxpayers.
+In fact, the capital gains tax when selling buy to let properties is actually higher for landlords, with tax rates on buy to let property of 18% for basic-rate taxpayers and 28% for additional rate taxpayers.
 The amount you’ll pay for capital gains tax on a buy to let property sale will differ depending on the price of the property.

 Tax on Buy to Let Income